jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 hour misspent is lost forever” and that “future years cannot compensate for lost days at this period of your life.”

-"When his adopted grandson entered college, Washington lectured him thus:
-“Light reading (by this, I mean books of little importance) may amuse for the moment, but leaves nothing solid behind.”"

 "In trying to form himself as an English country gentleman, the self-invented young Washington practiced the classic strategy of outsiders: he studied closely his social betters and tried to imitate their behavior in polite society.
 Whether to improve his penmanship or perhaps as a school assignment, he submitted to the drudgery of copying out 110 social maxims from The Rules of Civility and Decent Behavior in Company and Conversation,"

-"Some practical reasons made Washington an excellent choice.
-He knew the western country from surveying; had the robust constitution to survive the winter woods; was mostly unflappable; had a mature appearance and sound judgment; and was a model youth, with no tincture of rowdiness in his nature.
-In certain ways, he was a very old young man.
-In London’s Gentleman’s Magazine, an approving author explained Washington’s selection by stating that he was “a youth of great sobriety, diligence, and fidelity.”"

-"Destiny had now conferred upon Washington a pivotal place in colonial, and even global, affairs, for the Jumonville incident was recognized as the opening shot that precipitated the French and Indian War, known in Europe as the Seven Years’ War.
-In the words of Sir Horace Walpole in London, “The volley fired by a young Virginian in the backwoods of America set the world on fire.”"

 "Washington believed that ambitious men should hide their true selves, retreat into silence, and not tip people off to their ambition.
 To sound out people,